 A common example of violet noise is an open sink faucet – that higher pitched sound you hear behind the water, that’s violet noise.

-It can be kind of grating, which may not be great for sleep training babies, but violet noise can be used to treat tinnitus or ringing ears in adults - just an FYI.
+Violet or pink noise can be kind of grating, so may not be the best sleep aid for tired babies, but, again, all babies are different.
+Even if violet noise doesn’t work for your baby, this sonic hue can be used to treat tinnitus or ringing ears in adults - just an FYI.

-Another lesser-known sonic hue, and also probably not great for our purposes here but worth knowing about, grey noise is a computer-engineered noise similar to white noise except here all frequencies are at the same volume, rather than just the same energy level.
+Another lesser-known sonic hue that may not be best for sleep training but that is worth knowing about is grey noise: computer-engineered noise like white noise except here all frequencies are at the same volume, rather than just the same energy level.

 It’s a bit more varied in the ear than white noise but, as with violet or red noise, there’s no conclusive evidence that grey noise helps babies sleep.

-- “Infant Sleep Machines and Hazardous Sound Pressure Levels,” Pediatrics.
+“Infant Sleep Machines and Hazardous Sound Pressure Levels,”